2004 New York Jets season: Week 5: vs. Buffalo Bills

 The Jets looked to go 4–0, while the Bills looked for their first win of the year.
 The Jets started off strong with a 61-yard drive to the Bills 11, however Doug Brien’s 29-yard field goal attempt on 4th down was wide left.
 Both teams traded punts before the Jets went on a 79-yard drive which took 4:12 off the clock and ended on a Chris Baker 1-yard touchdown reception from Pennington.
 Both teams traded punts once again before the Jets advanced to the Bills 19 and Doug Brien nailed a 37-yard field goal seconds before halftime.
 With 6:56 left in the 3rd Pennington hit Wayne Chrebet on a 27-yard catch which set up a 36-yard field goal by Brien.
 After a Bills punt Pennington led the Jets down the field before he was intercepted by Jeff Posey.
-The Bills then advanced 53 yards before Bledsoe hit Mark Campbell on a 16-yard touchdown.
+The Bills then advanced 53 yards before Drew Bledsoe hit Mark Campbell on a 16-yard touchdown.
 After a Jets punt, Bledsoe led the Bills on a 63-yard drive capped off on a 46-yard Lee Evans touchdown giving them the 14–13 lead with 6:58 left in the game.
 However, the Jets wouldn’t go down and went on a 60-yard drive which ended on a game winning Doug Brien 38-yard field goal with 59 seconds left in the game.
 The Bills were able to get to their own 48-yard line before Bledsoe threw a game sealing interception to Terrell Buckley with 2 seconds remaining in the game.